-Notes to the consolidated interim financial statements for the period ended 30 June 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)
+Notes to the consolidated interim financial statements for the period ended 30 September 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)

 New or reissued Summary of the most significant Potential impact on the Effective date

 standards amendments financial statements

-Accounting Interpretation Carbon Credits Certificates: Are The management is The application starts of

-No. (2) "Carbon financial instruments subject to currently studying the or after the first of

-Reduction Certificates" trading that represent units for financial implications of January 2025, early

-reducing greenhouse gas emissions. applying the accounting adaption is allowed.

-Each unit represents one ton of interpretation to the

-equivalent carbon dioxide Company's financial

-emissions, and are issued in favor statements.

-of the reduction project developer

-(owner/non-owner), after approval

-and verification in accordance with

-internationally recognized

 standards and methodologies for

 reducing carbon emissions, carried

 out by verification and certification

 bodies, whether local or

 international, registered in the list

 prepared by the Financial

 Regulatory Authority "FRA" for

 this purpose.
 Companies can use

 Carbon Credits Certificates to meet

 voluntary emissions reduction

 targets to achieve carbon trading or

 other targets, which are traded on

 the Voluntary Carbon Market

 "VCM".